aces/Loris/modules/mri_violations/test/TestPlan.md

     `Violated Scans: Edit MRI protocol table`.
 Ensure that the edited data is saved to the database.
 3. Ensure first table displays all valid protocols for the study.
-4. Click on the question mark on the rigth upper side of the windows and ensure that the help content about MRI Protocol Violation is showing up.
+4. Click on the question mark on the right upper side of the windows and ensure that the help content about MRI Protocol Violation is showing up and is up-to-date.

 ### MRI Protocol Check Violations page
 1. Ensure that the Selection Filter works for